SARSteer: Safeguarding Large Audio-Language Models via Safe-Ablated Refusal Steering: Implementation Details

 \subsection{Details of Experimental Setup}

-\paragraph{Evaluation Metrics and Datasets.} To evaluate all three objectives of safety alignment~\ref{subsec:problem-formulation}, we consider different metrics and datasets one by one. \begin{itemize} \item \textbf{1) Harmfulness:} We use the LLM-based \textit{attack success rate} (ASR) to measure whether the response is essentially addressing the harmful query~\cite{xie2024sorry}\footnote{We use the released well-trained Mistral-7b in SORRY-Bench~\cite{xie2024sorry} for evaluation.
-HuggingFace address: \href{https://huggingface.co/sorry-bench/ft-mistral-7b-instruct-v0.2-sorry-bench-202406}{https://huggingface.co/sorry-bench/ft-mistral-7b-instruct-v0.2-sorry-bench-202406}.}.
+\paragraph{Evaluation Metrics and Datasets.} To evaluate all three objectives of safety alignment~\ref{subsec:problem-formulation}, we consider different metrics and datasets one by one. \begin{itemize} \item \textbf{1) Harmfulness:} We use the LLM-based \textit{attack success rate} (ASR) to measure whether the response is essentially addressing the harmful query~\citep{xie2024sorry}\footnote{We use the released well-trained Mistral-7b in SORRY-Bench~\citep{xie2024sorry} for evaluation.
+HuggingFace address: \href{https://huggingface.co/sorry-bench/ft-mistral-7b-instruct-v0.2-sorry-bench-202406}{https://huggingface.co/sorry-bench/ft-mistral-7b-instruct-v0.2-sorry-bench-202406}.
+This model is fine-tuned based on the human-judge dataset to be an automated safety refusal evaluator and achieve comparable performance over GPT-4o and Gemma-7b~\citep{xie2024sorry}.}.
 Compared to the matching-based method, using \textit{LLM-as-a-judge} paradigm provides a deeper understanding and a more precise judgement of the response.
-The experiments are conducted on our constructed audio-version datasets, \eg, Figstep-audio~\cite{gong2025figstep}, AdvBench-audio~\cite{zou2023universal}, and SORRY-Bench-audio~\cite{xie2024sorry}.
-In addition, we adopt the most recent audio-specific jailbreak benchmark AJailBench~\cite{song2025audio} to test the alignment towards jailbreak attacks. \item \textbf{2) Helpfulness:} We use matching-based \textit{Balanced Refusal Rate} (BRR) (Section~\ref{subsec:overrefusal-prompt-based}) to measure the overall helpfulness, considering both the harmful and the borderline safe performance.
-The evaluations are based on the constructed paired datasets (Section~\ref{subsec:paired-dataset}), \eg, Figstep-audio~\cite{gong2025figstep} and AdvBench-audio~\cite{zou2023universal}. \item \textbf{3) General Utility:} We evaluate the general-purpose capabilities based on an LALM benchmark dataset, AirBench~\cite{yang2024air}, where we strictly follow the LLM-based evaluation setting of the original paper.
+The experiments are conducted on our constructed audio-version datasets, \eg, Figstep-audio~\citep{gong2025figstep}, AdvBench-audio~\citep{zou2023universal}, and SORRY-Bench-audio~\citep{xie2024sorry}.
+In addition, we adopt the most recent audio-specific jailbreak benchmark AJailBench~\citep{song2025audio} to test the alignment towards jailbreak attacks. \item \textbf{2) Helpfulness:} We use matching-based \textit{Balanced Refusal Rate} (BRR) (Section~\ref{subsec:overrefusal-prompt-based}) to measure the overall helpfulness, considering both the harmful and the borderline safe performance.
+The evaluations are based on the constructed paired datasets (Section~\ref{subsec:paired-dataset}), \eg, Figstep-audio~\citep{gong2025figstep} and AdvBench-audio~\citep{zou2023universal}. \item \textbf{3) General Utility:} We evaluate the general-purpose capabilities based on an LALM benchmark dataset, AirBench~\citep{yang2024air}, where we strictly follow the LLM-based evaluation setting of the original paper.
 We name each score as ``XX Score'', ranging from 1 to 10, to represent the performance on different aspects. \end{itemize} More details of these datasets are illustrated in Appendix~\ref{appendix:constructed_data}.